wkusner/wkusner.github.io/README.md

 Below is a quick guide to some of the features.

+### Editing
+Edit the `_includes/aboutme.md` file to change the main page body content.
+Edit the `_includes/picture.html` to pull a picture from the `_assets` folder and also change title and affiliations.
+The `_index.html` file in the main folder should be used to collate other pieces.
+The `_includes/footer.html` file can be edited to remove the github and twitter links etc.
+The `_layouts` has various templates for collections/.md files.

 ### Papers

 These are part of the collection `_papers`.
+(This folder should be added.)
 A typical journal article frontmatter looks like this:

 ~~~~~~~~~~~~~~